davmo/fix_tags/README.md

     $ make test    # should get the result 'PASS'
     $ sudo make install

+### Update 2019-06-26

+Created `fix_tags.bin`, which is a binary version of `fix_tags` which can run stand-alone.
+It is not a container, just the encapsulation of the Perl script as a binary.
+It's slow to start, but does actually work, and is a way of avoiding having to install and build all the components listed above.

 ### Documentation

 The script is intended to be self-documenting.
 Run: